kiritocode1/hi-world/README.md

-# luv you shapeAi Web development camp and this is my project 😁
+# luv you *ShapeAI* Web development camp and this is my project 😁
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (a Data Analyst at Jio).
 I got to